 “The Kick-Off itself serves as an introduction to the museum and its resources, especially serving as an occasion where students can get inspired hopefully by what they see in our exhibit galleries, and through the keynote speaker’s presentation,” says Karen Jacobson, and educator at the Chippewa Valley Museum.
 “It’s a chance to get acquainted with our history kits and perhaps visit our library and archive for the first time.”

-Despite it’s name, National History Day, projects are a lengthy endeavour, lasting roughly from October to February.
+Despite it’s name, National History Day, projects are a lengthy endeavor, lasting roughly from October to February.
 But for the students who make it to Nationals, they have until June to make final tweaks and improvements to their projects.
 So what are these projects?
 Students pick a specific historical event, movement, or topic that relates to the theme of the year.
 For 2017, the students will have to focus on an event or movement in history when Americans “took a stand.”
 This could range anywhere from the American Revolution to the women’s suffrage movement to MLK’s “I have a dream” speech.
 After an arduous research process, students present their findings in one of the five competitive categories: exhibits, papers, documentaries, websites, or performances.

 Jacobson explains the importance of this process, “NHD allows every student to experience being a historian at some level, and the skills they use transfer across the curriculum.
 The program offers young people so many important opportunities for public speaking, honing their writing and researching abilities, and developing or deepening their literacies in technology and communication in general.”